chalatz/tours/pages/info/reviews-comments-content.md

     He taught us how to pronounce things in Greek.
 He made sure that we were happy.
     My father of 93 years old enjoyed the tour and meeting Kostas.
 I would recommend him and your tour!
 We enjoyed our driver Jacob too.
 Please would you let Kostas know that we really appreciated him.
-He was kind, professional and interesting.\nBest Regards, Parveen D (Aug 1st) Warwick, Queensland\n\nNicholas: I have sent out travel agent your information with top stars recommendation to use your services & Manuel.
+He was kind, professional and interesting.
+    Best Regards, Parveen D (Aug 1st) Warwick, Queensland\n\nNicholas: I have sent out travel agent your information with top stars recommendation to use your services & Manuel.
 Hopefully word will spread on your fine services!
 Best of luck!
 Randa
-    S. (July 29th) Lismore,\tNew South Wales AU\n\nNicholas, Just wanted to say what an absolutely phenomenal day we have had.
+    S. (July 29th) Lismore, New South Wales AU\n\nNicholas, Just wanted to say what an absolutely phenomenal day we have had.
 Stergos went above and beyond and outnumbered our expectations all day.
 He was highly informative and made the entire day a very memorable experience.
 Thank you for keeping your service small and personable.